-If you notice your child struggling with tasks like using scissors or writing, the term ‘fine motor skills’ may have come up.
-But what exactly are fine motor skills?
+If you notice your child struggling with tasks like using scissors or writing, the term ‘fine motor development’ may have come up.
+But what exactly are fine motor skills and how do they develop?
 Let’s take a closer look.

 Fine motor skills involve movements that make use of the small muscles in the hands and wrists.
 These skills enable kids to do basic tasks in school and in everyday life.